ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 :::

 :::Question
-Using the $k$ value that is in regime closest to the mass of your phone, compare the two $k$ values.
+Using the $k$ value that is in the regime closest to the mass of your phone, compare the two $k$ values.
 Do they agree?
 :::

 :::